CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/getting-started.md

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.Learner Support Contacts:
+We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+Learner Support Contacts:

 - Email Support: cloudlabs-support@spektrasystems.com
 - Live Chat Support: https://cloudlabs.ai/labs-support

-Now, click on the **Next** from lower right corner to move on next page.
+Now, click on the **Next** from lower right corner to move on to the next page.

 ## Happy Learning!!